Britney Spears conservatorship case: June 23 testimony and aftermath

-At routine proceedings on April 27, 2021, Sam Ingham expressed to the court that Spears had requested to speak to Judge Penny directly and "on an expedited basis".
-Judge Penny set a June 23 date for the testimony.
+At routine proceedings on April 27, 2021, Sam Ingham expressed to the court that Spears had requested to speak to Penny directly and "on an expedited basis".
+Penny set a June 23 date for the testimony.
 On June 17, an "interested party" by the name Stan Wantuch filed a petition to terminate the conservatorship.
 Ingham stated that he "[did not] know anything about the filing".
 Wantuch appeared to have no major connection to the case but claimed to be a "friend", "debtor", and "heir" of Spears.
 The petition required a $90 fee, but the fee was waived by the courts.

 On June 22, The New York Times reported that, in confidential documents obtained by the newspaper, Spears had expressed her desire to end the conservatorship long before it was publicly known, stating that it had "too much control".
 Spears also cited her father's alcoholism when questioning his fitness to serve as her conservator.
 The article also detailed the strained relationship between Spears and her father Jamie.

 The day before her testimony, Spears called 911 from a lobby phone at a police station and reported herself as a victim of conservatorship abuse.
 Officers later met Spears at her residence.
 In September, journalist Ronan Farrow reported that Spears had intended "to establish [...] something illegal was happening".
 As a result of this call, which was made unavailable to the public due to an "ongoing investigation", Spears's team reportedly discussed actions to take were she to go "rogue".

 On June 23, Spears testified in a public court session that was audio streamed for the media and public.
 In the 24-minute statement, Spears detailed instances where she was forced to work or perform and was threatened with lawsuits and lifestyle restrictions if she did not cooperate; she claimed that the conservatorship was abusive.
-Spears said medical professionals medicated her with drugs, including lithium, without her consent; compared her 2019 mental health facility stay to "sex trafficking"; expressed that she was subject to unnecessary and excessive psychological evaluations; stated that her conservators failed to supply her with self-care; and shared that she was prevented from marrying and having a child, the latter as a result of an intrauterine device implemented without Spears's consent, one that she had since been prevented from removing.
+Spears said medical professionals medicated her with drugs, including lithium, without her consent; compared her 2019 mental health facility stay to sex trafficking; expressed that she was subject to unnecessary and excessive psychological evaluations; stated that her conservators failed to supply her with self-care; and shared that she was prevented from marrying and having a child, the latter as a result of an intrauterine device implemented without Spears's consent, one that she had since been prevented from removing.